-Report findings with recommended mitigation strategies in a prioritized format based on potential risk to the organization or its mission.
+o Report findings in a Security Assessment Report (SAR) including recommended mitigation strategies in a prioritized format based on potential risk to the organization or its mission.

-This technical assistance can provide 9-1-1/PSAP managers and LMR system owners with critical information for improving the cyber security posture of their systems.
-The resulting report can also serve as a foundation to assist in developing action plans, refining strategic plans, developing budgets, developing staffing requirements, etc.
+This technical assistance provides 9-1-1/PSAP managers and LMR system owners with critical information for improving the cyber security posture of their systems.
+The resulting report can also serve as a foundation to assist in developing action plans, refining strategic plans, developing budgets, and developing staffing requirements.

-Customized support for this offering may vary to meet each state's unique needs.
+Support will be customized to meet each state's unique needs.
 Potential design options, outcomes, and deliverables may include: